DiamondMVC/Diamond-website/docs/data.md

 ## Database

-Diamond has support for ~MySql~ databases, but also ~NoSql~ databases such as ~Mongo~ and ~Redis~.
+Diamond has support for *MySql* databases, but also *NoSql* databases such as *Mongo* and *Redis*.

-However ~NoSql~ databases doesn't currently have direct wrappers in Diamond yet, so they have to be used through vibe.d's API.
+However *Redis* databases doesn't currently have direct wrappers in Diamond yet, so they have to be used through vibe.d's API.

-Diamond implements ~MySql~ using the library *mysql-native*, but builds on top of it with an ORM (Object Relational Mapping.)
+Diamond implements *MySql* using the library **mysql-native**, but builds on top of it with an ORM (Object Relational Mapping.)

-The ORM implemented in ~MySql~ is generated at compile-time and thus has very little over-head during run-time, which makes it fit for high-performance environment, since it can handle a lot of data.
+The ORM implemented in *MySql* is generated at compile-time and thus has very little over-head during run-time, which makes it fit for high-performance environment, since it can handle a lot of data.

 All models used by the ORM must be placed in the models package.

-To use ~MySql~ within Diamond you must edit your *web.json* file to contain the database configuration.
+To use *MySql* within Diamond you must edit your **web.json** file to contain the database configuration.

 Example: